 In their pursuit to strengthen their skills and better their world, the Teens have held workshops with a group of Haitian artists through the Gainesville Sister Cities project, a group of Irish artists through the UF Center for Humanities, the Ronald McDonald House of Gainesville, the Alachua Academy residential facility for girls, the Harn Museum of Art, and (literally) in parked cars.

 The Teen Ensemble was started as a program to teach young people how to use art and creativity to ask questions, understand cultural divides, and diffuse conflict.
-If you are interested in joining or supporting the program, please contact Gabrielle Byam at firstname.lastname@example.org.
+If you are interested in joining the program, please contact Gabrielle Byam at firstname.lastname@example.org.

 The Hippodrome is Gainesville's cultural centerpiece offering live theatre, films, gallery exhibits, classes, and special events over 340 days a year.
 The Hipp.
 It's close to home, but far from ordinary!